Advance Your Career in the Lab

 - Personal statement: Applicants must include a 250–500 word essay describing your reasons for undertaking study at GW, your academic objectives, career goals, and related qualifications including collegiate, professional, and community activities relevant to your program of interest.
 Include any substantial accomplishments not already mentioned on the application form.

-The MSHS in Translational Microbiology program at GW consists of 36 credit hours and costs $980 per credit hour.
+The MSHS in Translational Microbiology program at GW consists of 36 credit hours.
+Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.
 Please call us at (844) 386-7323 for more information.Get Tuition Details